Nimba-Solutions/OpenAPI-Unlocked/README.md

 ### 2. Run `OpenAPIParser.parseClasses()`

-This static method will:
+Generate the OpenAPI documentation by running this static method in Anonymous Apex.
+It will:
-- Scan all Apex classes in your org (or designated namespace) for OpenAPI annotations
+- Start a batch job to process all Apex classes with OpenAPI annotations
-  - Extract type information for any sObjects or Apex Classes included in OpenAPI annotations
-- Combine the documentation from all annotated classes into a single schema
+- Scan classes in batches to avoid hitting governor limits
 - Automatically create or update a Static Resource named `OPENAPI_SPEC.json`
-- Return the complete OpenAPI specification as a Map for further processing if needed
+- Return job status information while processing runs in the background

+The batch processing ensures this method works reliably with organizations of any size, from a few classes to thousands.

 ### 3. Download the resulting `OPENAPI_SPEC.json` from your Org's Static Resources